-It is my pleasure to invite you to attend the 2008 Annual Meeting of Stockholders (the "Annual Meeting") of Korn/Ferry International.
-The Annual Meeting will be held on September 23, 2008 at 10:00 a.m.
-Pacific time at the Intercontinental Hotel in Century City located at 2151 Avenue of the Stars, Los Angeles, California 90067.
+It is my pleasure to invite you to attend the 2009 Annual Meeting of Stockholders (the "Annual Meeting") of Korn/Ferry International.
+The Annual Meeting will be held on September 10, 2009 at 10:00 a.m.
+Pacific time at the Hyatt Regency Century Plaza Hotel in Century City located at 2025 Avenue of the Stars, Los Angeles, California 90067.

-At the Annual Meeting we will discuss the items of business discussed in the attached notice and give a report on our business operations.
+At the Annual Meeting we will vote on the items of business discussed in the attached notice and give a report on our business operations.

-We are delighted that you have chosen to invest in Korn/Ferry International and hope that, whether or not you attend the Annual Meeting, you will vote as soon as possible by completing, signing, dating and returning the enclosed proxy card in the envelope provided.
-Your vote is important, and voting by written proxy will ensure your representation at the Annual Meeting.
-You may revoke your proxy in accordance with the procedures described in the Proxy Statement at any time prior to the time it is voted.
-If you attend the Annual Meeting, you may vote in person even if you previously mailed your proxy card.
+We are delighted that you have chosen to invest in Korn/Ferry International and hope that, whether or not you attend the Annual Meeting, you will vote your shares as soon as possible.
+You may submit a proxy by mail by completing, signing and dating the enclosed proxy card and returning it in the postage prepaid envelope provided.
+You may also submit a proxy by telephone or via the Internet by following the instructions attached to the proxy card.
+Your vote is very important, and voting by proxy will ensure your representation at the Annual Meeting.
+You may revoke your proxy in accordance with the procedures described in the Proxy Statement at any time prior to the time it is voted at the Annual Meeting.
+If you attend the Annual Meeting, you may vote in person even if you previously provided a proxy by mail, telephone or the Internet.